rubocop/ruby-style-guide/README.md

 in accordance with their intended usage.
 Don't go off leaving everything `public` (which is the default).
 After all we're coding in *Ruby* now, not in *Python*.
-* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
+* Outdent the `public`, `protected`, and `private` keywords to be in line with the class that they belong to.
 Leave one blank line above them.

     ```Ruby
     class SomeClass